 Plans and Progress

-Since the Great Headwaters Trails Foundation was incorporated in 2010, the organization has achieved many accomplishments.
-Great Headwaters Trails became a 501(c)(3), recruited talented volunteers, worked with local and state entities to develop the plans, raise funds, write grants for funding, and create a vision for the community.
+Since the Great Headwaters Trails Foundation was incorporated in 2010, it has become a 501(c)(3), recruited talented volunteers, worked with local and state entities, raised funds, received over $900,000 from grants, and created a vision for the community.

-To date, Great Headwaters Trails has built the Eagle River Connector Trail and is in the process of expanding the Conover-Phelps Trail.
-Future plans are to create the development design for the River Trail, connecting Eagle River to St. Germain.
-Once connected to St. Germain, bikers and walkers will be able to access the Heart of Vilas Trail and Heart of Vilas Trail users will be able to access Eagle River and the Thee Eagles Trail south of Eagle River.
+To date, Great Headwaters Trails has built the Eagle River Connector Trail and is in the process of completing the Conover-Phelps Trail.
+Future plans are to develop the River Trail, connecting Eagle River to St. Germain.
+That 10 mile trail would connect bike riders and walkers to the 55-mile Heart of Vilas Trail that starts in St. Germain and the 13-mile Thee Eagle Trail that goes from Eagle River to Three Lakes.

 The Conover-Phelps Trail

-The current Conover-Phelps trailhead is located in the Conover Town Park on Hwy K, just east of Hwy 45.
+The western trailhead is in the Conover Town Park on Hwy K, just east of Hwy 45.
 Parking, water, picnic area, bicycle repair station and restrooms are available.
-Once completed, there will be additional trailhead areas and parking.

 Become a Friend of the Conover-Phelps Trail!!